FelixPlastik/AI-and-I/README.md

 <!---   P O S T E R   --->

-## `101`best `poster`bot
+## `101`best `posters`bot
 <img src="img/thumb-poster.jpg">

 ## Each year the contest [100-best-posters from Germany, Austria and Switzerland](http://100-beste-plakate.de/) asks for the best posters.
 Often, I don't have a poster but I want to win.
-So I built an AI-intern that learns from all winner posters and designs new ones.
+So I built an AI-intern, that learns from all winner posters and designs new ones.
 [go to project](https://github.com/FelixPlastik/AI-and-I/tree/master/101%20best%20poster%20bot)
 <br><br><br><br><br><br><br><br>